mntzrr/cap/README.md

               paste recently flagged, a specific item in the list or all items within a range

        -d [INDEX|RANGE]
-              remove recently flagged, a specific flagged item from the list or all items within a range
+              unflag recently flagged, a specific item from the list or all items within a range

-       --clear
+       -C, --clear
               clear all flagged

        -h, --help